 Warning Signs of Termite Activity

-Since termites remain hidden for long periods, it’s important to recognize the early signs of an infestation:
+Because termites often remain hidden for extended periods, it’s important to recognize the early signs of an infestation:

-- Mud tubes – Small, dirt-colored tunnels on foundation walls or wood surfaces.
+- Mud tubes on foundation walls or wooden surfaces.

-- Hollow-sounding wood – Tap on wood structures; if they sound hollow, termites may be inside.
+- Hollow-sounding wood: Tap on wood structures, and if they sound hollow, termites may be present.

-- Swarmers (winged termites) – These termites emerge during warm months to form new colonies.
+- Swarmers (winged termites) emerge in warmer months to form new colonies.

-- Discarded wings – Found near windows, doors, or light sources after swarmers shed them.
+- Discarded wings around windows, doors, or light sources after swarmers shed their wings.

-- Frass (termite droppings) – Small, pellet-like droppings near wooden structures.
+- Frass (termite droppings): Small, pellet-like droppings found near wooden structures.

 Preventing Termite Damage